rinigus/pure-maps/guides/README.md

 a radius return a list of dictionaries of places, with each dictionary having keys "title", "description", "x" and "y".
-The point to search near can be either a string (an address, a landmark, etc.) or a two-element tuple or list of (x,y) coordinates.
+The point to search near can be either a string (an address, a landmark, etc.) or a two-element tuple or list of (x, y) coordinates.

 The QML settings file (`*_settings.qml`) is optional; it can be used to provide a column of guide-specific settings, which are shown in Poor's